Losant/losant-docs/docs/experiences/walkthrough/views/home-page.md

 Now that the endpoint and page are created, you can create the workflow that will respond to the endpoint request with this newly created page.

-Create a new workflow, <a href="https://cdn.rawgit.com/Losant/experience-views-walkthrough/107a5378/home-page/endpoint-home.flow" target="_blank">download the example</a>, and [import it](/workflows/overview/#import-export).
+First <a href="https://cdn.rawgit.com/Losant/experience-views-walkthrough/107a5378/home-page/endpoint-home.flow" target="_blank">download the example</a>, and [import it](/workflows/overview/#import-export).

 ![Home Workflow](/images/experiences/walkthrough/views/home-page/home-workflow.png "Home Workflow")